apollographql/apollo-client/docs/source/read-and-write.md

 [`DataProxy`](apollo-client-api.html#DataProxy)

-The `update` function is not a good place for side-effects as it may be called multiple times, and you may not call any of the methods on `proxy` asynchronously.

 If you provide an `optimisticResponse` option to the mutation then the `update` function will be run twice.
 Once immeadiately after you call `client.mutate` with the data from `optimisticResponse`.
 After the mutation succesfully executes against the server the changes made in the first call to `update` will be rolled back and `update` will be called with the *actual* data returned by the mutation and not just the optimistic response.

 Putting it all together: